With a view to further consolidating the process, the ASEM Senior Officials recommended the following measures to improve the ASEM working methods:

-By setting focused agendas with a few topics, ASEM added value will be assured for all meetings.
+By setting focused agendas with a few topics, ASEM's added value will be assured for all meetings.
 ASEM Partners could also consult regularly before international meetings.

-ASEM activities/initiatives should be linked to the dialogue and be supportive of it.
-Presenting activities in clusters can facilitate reaching synergies within the ASEM process but also within a cluster; organizers/facilitators especially within a cluster are invited to consult in particular on agendas and timing.
+ASEM Initiatives/activities should be linked to the dialogue and be supportive of it.
+Presenting activities in clusters can facilitate reaching synergies within the ASEM Process but also within a cluster; organizers/facilitators especially within a cluster are invited to consult in particular on agendas and timing.